 Summer Palace (Yihe Yuan)

 Hiking and sightseeing on the Great Wall at Mutianyu

 In the morning go to the Great Wall at Mutianyu (about 70 km in northeast of Beijing).
 The local section of the Great Wall built in 1368 and restored in 1983, is particularly attractive with its numerous watchtowers along the picturesque ridge in green, gently undulating landscape.
 The Great Wall was built as a defensive line against attacks by warlike steppe people from the north, and was constantly expanded and strengthened, so the strategic passes with barracks, watchtowers and storage rooms were expanded to fortress.
 The Great Wall is one of the eight ancient wonders of the world and the only man-made construction on earth that the astronauts can see in the moon.
 Starting out in the east on the banks of Yalu River in Liaoning Province, the Wall stretches westwards for 12,700 kilometers to Jiayuguan in the Gobi Desert.
 It gradually becomes the symbol of the ancient Chinese civilization.
-Walking for 2 to 3 hours on the Great Wall.
+Have a walk on the Great Wall about 2 to 3 hours.
 In the afternoon return to Beijing.